Performance Related Pay in Schools

 - PRP will not improve educational standards or outcomes.
 OECD research on the impact of PRP in teaching has concluded that “the overall picture reveals no relationship between average student performance in a country and the use of performance-based pay schemes.”
 1 A wide range of other research including from the USA2and Portugal has suggested that it has no overall impact on achievement or may even reduce it.

 - PRP does not motivate teachers either.
 Professor David Marsden’s 2009 study, ‘The Paradox of Performance Related Pay Systems: Why Do We Keep Adopting Them in the Face of Evidence that they Fail to Motivate?’3sums up its conclusions in its title.

 - PRP will undermine and disrupt effective school improvement.
-It encourages teachers to work for themselves rather than pooling their expertise.
+It encourages teachers to work in isolation, rather than pooling their expertise.
 Schools are learning communities - good teachers build their students’ achievement on foundations laid by other teachers and support staff.
 Teachers work best when they work collaboratively.

 - Imposing PRP will damage collaboration in schools.
 If we are serious about school improvement, we should instead focus on the lessons of proven successes - such as the City Challenge model in London and the Midlands, declared by researchers to have produced school improvement which is not only “measurable and sustainable” but also “more cost effective than other strategies”4

 - PRP will distort teaching and lead to narrower choices & opportunities for students.
 Research on PRP proposals for teachers in Canada concluded that teachers focus on matters relevant to their pay at the expense of other matters, “whether those are different subject areas or soft skills or relationships with students”5 As the Local Schools Network has argued, PRP will steer teachers towards the ‘best’ classes (the easiest to teach and highest achieving) rather than the hardest to help succeed6.